Mid-Mokau - Piopio

 Dissolved Reactive Phosphorus (DRP):

-Five sites (33%) were slightly elevated (0.011 – 0.014 mg/L) which can contribute to problematic plant and algae growth if levels stay high.
+The other third of sites had slightly elevated concentrations (0.011 – 0.013 mg/L), which can contribute to problematic plant and algae growth if levels stay high.

 Water clarity bands for each site are based on the National Bottom Line (NBL), which varies depending on local landscape characteristics (e.g. geology, climate, and elevation).
 For Mokau River sites, the NBL is either 1.34 m or 0.61 m, depending on location.